 - 70 ml dairy-free milk

-Bake for 15-18 minutes until just turning golden brown and well risen, then put onto a wire rack to cool.
+- Bake for 15-18 minutes until just turning golden brown and well risen, then put onto a wire rack to cool.
 Serve with vegan butter, jam and shipped dairy-free cream.